Why shoot in a documentary style?

 Are you flexible on timings/plans?

 Absolutely.
-I offer one main package of 10 hours coverage which can start whenever it fits your day best.
-This does not include the travel time, it is 10 hours coverage from prep to dancing, if you want it.
+I offer three structured options which can start whenever it fits your day best.
+This does not include the travel time, it's coverage from prep to dancing, if you want it.
 If you would like more coverage then just let me know, I can easily provide a bespoke price.
-Likewise, if your plans don't require a full 10 hours of photography and you're wondering if you can still enquire, please do.
+Likewise, if your plans don't require a full day of photography and you're wondering if you can still enquire, please do.
 This is particularly an option when you have a mid-week or 'out of summer' wedding.